 In an increasingly competitive market, the closest thing you can get to a prevention program is legal compliance.
-You may feel that investing in compliance is too much—especially when other problems are higher on your daily priority list—but keep your eye on the prize: you‘ll definitely experience the positive effects of such an initiative in the future.
+You may feel that investing in compliance is too much – especially when other problems are higher on your daily priority list – but keep your eyes on the prize, because you‘ll definitely feel the benefits of that initiative in the future.
 Understanding local legislation is vital for your producers, whether they’re validating licenses or providing self-service and legal references to distributors.

 4. Get Old Vulnerabilities Treated while Strengthening Your Budget

-Some carriers still depend on multiple, often outdated, or inadequate platforms and processes to manage commissions and bonuses.
-Such unreliable platforms and processes may include anything from the overuse of spreadsheets to the use of traditional policy administration systems.
+Some carriers still depend on multiple platforms and processes to manage commissions and bonuses – and they’re often outdated and inadequate for their purpose.
+These may include anything from the overuse of spreadsheets to the utilization of traditional policy administration systems.
 When the market was dominated by just a few key players, these solutions might have been enough for a company’s needs.
 But today’s competitive landscape requires the insight of tomorrow.
-Any technology that risks slowing your sales process makes you vulnerable.
-You need an accessible way of administering your distribution channels, along with cross-channel, fully mobile sales enablement.
+Any technology that risks slowing your sales process makes you vulnerable, so you need an accessible way of administering your distribution channels, along with cross-channel, fully mobile sales enablement.
 You need a single, secure platform.

-You can take a few steps toward overcoming vulnerabilities without additional resources or people.
-However, a new distribution management system, along with a healthy, regular dose of sales enablement, has the potential and the power to get your agents in top shape.
+Sure, you can take a few steps toward overcoming vulnerabilities without additional resources or people.
+However, a new distribution management system – along with a healthy, regular dose of sales enablement – has the potential and the power to get your agents in top shape.
 Simply go to the nearest financial doctor’s office and tell him you need something for the flu.
 You don’t have to be specific.
 He’ll take one look at your reports and instantly know you’re in the insurance business!